Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 B) Words that indicate the result/effect:

-(Ex: She was quite thirsty.
-Therefore, she drank an entire case of seltzers.)
+(Ex: She was quite hungry.
+Therefore, she ate an entire pie.)

 Accordingly,